MapsPeople/docs/src/content/map/map-styling/display-rules.md

 ## Display Rule Properties

 > You can currently only edit Display Rules per Type.
 Editing Display Rules on single Locations will be added in an upcoming release.
+>
-> NOTE: If you edit Display Rules in the CMS, but no (or only some) changes take place in your app, make sure you don't set any conflicting Display Rules in-app!
-Runtime takes precedent over CMS!
+> NOTE: If you edit Display Rules in the CMS, but none (or only some) changes take place in your app, make sure you don't set any conflicting Display Rules in-app.
+Display Rules applied at runtime takes precedent over all others.

 In the CMS, you can edit your Display Rules in `Solution Details > Types > Edit [Location Type name] Display Rules`.
-This will open an overview of all Display Rules.
+This will open an overview of all Display Rules properties.

 ![display-rules-general](/assets/map/display-rules/Display_Rules_General.png)

 The "General" visibility switch determines whether Locations of this Type are visible on the map.
 Moreover, the Location data is not available to the SDKs when the general visibility is turned off.
 The system will accept a Boolean here, so either `true` or `false`.

-The "Lock" icon present in all sections determines whether or not the Display Rule can be edited.
-Click the lock to toggle this setting.
-This setting is only relevant in the CMS and therefore does not have an equivalent in-App.
+The "Lock" icon present in all sections determines whether or not the Display Rule is inheriting from the Main Display Rule.
+Click the lock to enable overriding the value.

 An example of in-app Display Rules using only the General Visibility option could look like this: